 The Waterside Chiropractic Approach

 At Waterside Chiropractic, we help patients every day with non-invasive, out patient non-surgical spinal decompression that can achieve spinal decompression without the risks or travails of a surgical procedure.
+Spinal Decompression has been proven effective for patients suffering from a herniated disc or slipped disc.
 Our well-educated practitioners use targeted myofascial (myo-muscle and fascial- tissue) release techniques and other forms of therapy to help address every aspect of a spinal misalignment,which in turn,provide relief for neck and back pain and the corresponding symptoms.

-So if you’re experiencing severe pain or other signs of disc injury or spinal stenosis (the narrowing of the space surrounding the spinal cord), and painkillers haven’t been particularly effective, give us a call at Waterside Chiropractic.
+So if you’re experiencing severe pain or other signs of disc injury such as a herniated disc or slipped disc, or spinal stenosis (the narrowing of the space surrounding the spinal cord), and painkillers haven’t been particularly effective, give us a call at Waterside Chiropractic.
 We want to help you in your journey towards health and wellness, so that you and your spine can successfully decompress.